Cary, North Carolina: Air transit

-The Raleigh–Durham International Airport (RDU) is north of Cary and covers more than 35 nonstop destinations with twelve carriers.
-RDU served nearly 8.8 million passengers in 2021.
-This is down from the pre-COVID-19 pandemic number of 14.2 million passengers a year in 2019.
+The Raleigh–Durham International Airport (RDU) is north of Cary (Cary provides water to the airport) and covers 80 nonstop destinations via 19 carriers.
+RDU served nearly 15.5 million passengers in 2024, eclipsing the pre-COVID-19 pandemic high of 14.2 million in 2019.

 Freeways and primary routes

-Cary is linked to areas both in and out of North Carolina via the east-west running Interstate 40, the north-south running U.S. 1, and the east-west running U.S. 64.
+Cary is linked to areas both in and out of North Carolina via the east–west running Interstate 40, the north–south running U.S. 1, and the east–west running U.S. 64.
 State highways in Cary include NC 54, NC 55, and NC 540.
 Another major route in the town is the Cary Parkway.

 Health care

-Cary has many choices for primary care physicians, from alternative medicine to practices that are connected to Duke University Health System, UNC Medical Center, UNC Rex Healthcare, and WakeMed.
+Cary has many choices for primary care physicians, including practices that are connected to Duke University Health System, UNC Medical Center, UNC Rex Healthcare, and WakeMed.
 WakeMed Cary Hospital, a full-service hospital with 208 acute care beds, is also located in Cary.